Private Alternative Loans

 for private alternative loans.
 However, we recommend that you compare

 between 6 to 10 lenders when shopping for an alternative student loan.

 ELM SELECT LIST

-It is recommended that you compare multiple loan products when shopping for an alternative loan.
-You may review and compare alternative lenders and the products they offer on the ELM Select list.
+For your convenience, you can review and compare alternative lenders and the products they offer on the ELM Select List.

-- To Complete Item B of Section 2 of the self-certification form, please visit Ship's Financial Aid Portal.
+- To Complete Item B of Section 2, please visit Ship's Financial Aid Portal.

 - To Complete Item C of Section 2, subtract Item B from Item A to

 estimate how much loan assistance you may be eligible to receive.
 Your

 Already a current student at Ship and need information about your

 financial aid package?
 Log onto your myShip portal.
 And be sure to check